What is community-based tourism?

 - Creates and empowers resilient and strong communities

-- Adds value to your business with unique experiences
+- Adds value to your business with authentic experiences

 - Supports the movement of good tourism